aarchMoth/clusterscript/README.md

 # CONTRIBUTING:
 Feel free to add or modify whatever you want via a pull request!
-However this does not guarantee that your pull request will be merged.
+However, this does not guarantee that your pull request will be merged.